OrchestraCMS-Labs/ServiceRequest-Promise/README.md

         - returns a Promise or jQuery Deferred’s promise object, depending on which createServiceRequestAs… function was called

-## doServiceRequestAs…(params, write)

-**@param params**

-- JavaScript object whose properties must include provide the default values for subsequent calls to the promise-delivering returned function
-	- the property “service” must be provided
-        - this must be the name of an Apex class that implements cms.ServiceInterface
-	- the string property “action” must be provided
-	- additional properties as required by the Execute Request method in the service class

-**@param write**

-- defaults to false (DML write operations _not_ allowed)
-- to enable DML write operations, this parameter must be `true` or, for self-documenting code, a string that contains “write” (in any letter case)

-**@return**

-- a Promise or jQuery Deferred’s promise object, depending on which doServiceRequestAs… function was called

-### Resolving a Promise
+## Resolving a Service Request Promise
-If the service request’s response was valid JSON it will be deserialized into a JavaScript object (unlike `doServiceRequest` itself which does _not_ do JSON parsing).
+If the service request’s response was valid JSON it will be deserialized into a JavaScript object (unlike `doServiceRequest` which does _not_ do JSON parsing).
 This request response (which may now be a JavaScript object) is used to _resolve the promise_, which means that the response will be the single parameter passed to “then” methods attached to the promise.
 For example,